-Manufacturers of CBD products can currently present a wide range of dosage forms for cannabidiol.
+Brands of CBD products can currently present a wide range of dosage forms for cannabidiol.
 In the context of alleviating the symptoms of thyroid diseases, a large number of them can be used beneficially.
 The dosage forms are:

 … and many more.
 CBD oils can be applied sublingually, waiting 30 to 60 seconds and then swallowed.
 CBD tablets are simply swallowed.
 The quickest way to take CBD is to inhale the CBD liquid through a vaper – also known as an e-cigarette.
 Superficial symptoms of thyroid disease can also be treated with CBD ointments or CBD creams.
 The tastiest method is CBD food.
 CBD gummi bears especially are popular and well-known.